gamesbook/protograf/docs/source/python_commands.rst

     Circle(cx=3, cy=3, diameter=shift(1))
     Circle(cx=3, cy=3, diameter=shift(2))

-Here the different circles each are assigned a slighly larger value by the function simply adding ``1`` to them.
+Here the different circles each are assigned a slightly larger value by the function simply adding ``1`` to them.

 This is a trivial example, but it serves to show how functions can be